 The clocks have been turned back, the days are getting shorter, and the nights have grown longer.
 That can only mean one thing – the holidays are just around the corner.
 Have you started thinking about your Christmas tree yet?
 Regardless of whether you venture out into the cold to buy a fresh spruce or you lug a pre-lit beauty out of your garage, one fact remains the same: we all want to achieve a perfectly decorated Christmas tree.
 Farmhouse decor is big this year so I decided to share a tutorial for how to decorate a rustic Christmas Tree.

-How To Use Rustic Christmas Tree Decorations For The Perfect Look
+Rustic Christmas Tree Decorations For The Perfect Look

 If you’re a fan of country style decor, I have a holiday treat for you.
 Whether your entire home is decorated in the farmhouse style or you’re simply looking for a fun and unique way to decorate your tree this holiday season, these tips and tricks for how to decorate a rustic Christmas tree will help your rustic decor come out just right!
 You can use a real fresh tree or a faux white Christmas tree.
 Either one will look stunning when you load it up with these rustic Christmas decorations!

 A Plan For How To Decorate A Rustic Christmas Tree: